SHAUL-ZA/TC2037/README.md

-# All the projects maded to this course
+# All the projects made for the TC2037 course